-If you are a native of another country, and are the close relative of someone who is serving (or has served) in the U.S. military, you may be interested to know your rights under U.S. immigration laws.
-By military service we mean active or reserve duty in the U.S. Army, Navy, Marines, Air Force, or Coast Guard, or in a National Guard unit while the unit was federally recognized as a reserve component of the U.S. Armed Forces.
-(See the U.S. Code of Federal Regulations at 8 C.F.R section 328.1.)
+If you have a close relative serving (or has served) in the U.S. military, while you yourself are a native of another country, you might be interested to know your rights and possible options under U.S. immigration law.
+By military service, we mean active or reserve duty in the U.S. Army, Navy, Marines, Air Force, or Coast Guard, or in a National Guard unit while the unit was federally recognized as a reserve component of the U.S. Armed Forces.

-Also, you won't need to return to the United States to apply for citizenship if you don't want to.
+Also, you won't need to return to the U.S. to apply for citizenship if you don't want to.
 Instead, you can complete the naturalization process abroad.

-If you are not already a permanent resident, see the below discussion of "Green Cards for Surviving Family" for possible help.
+If you are not already a permanent resident, see the below discussion of "Green Cards for Surviving Family Members" for possible help.

 Citizenship will be awarded as of the date of the person's death.

-Certain family members may apply for green cards as the "immediate relatives" of a U.S. citizen serviceperson, whether the relative was granted posthumous U.S. citizenship or was already a U.S. citizen at the time of his or her death.
+Certain family members may apply for green cards as the "immediate relatives" of a U.S. citizen serviceperson, whether the relative was granted posthumous U.S. citizenship or was already a U.S. citizen at the time of death.
+(See Public Law 108-136.)

 Surviving family members, unlike most green card applicants, don't need to prove that they'll be financially supported or self-sufficient.
-(That is, they won't face the "public charge" ground of inadmissibility described in Nolo's article Inadmissibility: When the U.S. Can Keep You Out).
+(That is, they won't face the "public charge" ground of inadmissibility described in Inadmissibility: When the U.S. Can Keep You Out.)

 Although the immigration laws ordinarily require the parents of a U.S. citizen to wait until the child is 21 to apply for permanent residence with the child as the sponsor, this requirement doesn't apply to the parent of a deceased service member who never reached age 21.

-For a guide to applying for permanent residence through a family member, see How to Get a Green Card, by Ilona Bray and Loida Lewis (Nolo).
-For more information on the naturalization process, see Becoming a U.S. Citizen: A Guide to the Law, Exam, & Interview, by Ilona Bray (Nolo) and the USCIS Web page on Citizenship for Military Personnel & Family Members.
+For a guide to applying for permanent residence through a family member, see How to Get a Green Card, by Ilona Bray (Nolo).
+For more information on the naturalization process, see Becoming a U.S. Citizen: A Guide to the Law, Exam, & Interview, by Ilona Bray (Nolo), and the USCIS Web page on Citizenship for Family Members.